nico-oas/mps/README.md

 ```javascript
 retrieve_items();
 ```
 Function that retrieves all items, belonging to the currently logged in user, from the backend.
-The items are returned as a list/array
+The items are returned as a JSON Object with the corresponding item structure.

 This function returns a list/array on success and null, if the function got called, even though the user is not logged in.